juliemr/guinness2/README.md

 dart_test_bdd is a port of the Jasmine library to Dart.
 It is based on the AngularDart implementation of Jasmine, and similar to Guinness but for dart:test instead of dart:unittest.

-NOTE: The following documentation is for Guinness and may not be completely accurate.
+NOTE: The following documentation is for Guinness and may not be completely accurate..

 ## Installation